blake-fm/vcenter-log4j/README.md

 ### Notes

 Detects version and applies the relevant workarounds.
+Skips and reports each workaround, if it thinks a workaround has been applied.

 Happy to hear any bugs / issues.